eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-publisher-source-code.md

 ## DDS-CXX _Hello World_ Publisher Source Code

-The **Publisher.cpp** contains the source that will write a _Hello World_ message.
-From the DDS perspective, the publisher application code is almost symmetric to the subscriber one, except that you need to create respectively a Publisher and Data Writer instead of a Subscriber and Data Reader.
-To assure data is written only when Cyclone DDS discovers at least a matching reader, a synchronization statement is added to the main thread.
-Synchronizing the main thread till a reader is discovered assures we can start the publisher or subscriber program in any order.
+The `Publisher.cpp` contains the source that writes a _Hello World_ message.
+From the DDS perspective, the publisher application code is almost symmetrical to the subscriber one, except that you need to create a Publisher and Data Writer respectively, instead of a Subscriber and Data Reader.
+To ensure data is only written when Cyclone DDS discovers at least a matching reader, a synchronization statement is added to the main thread.
+Synchronizing the main thread until a reader is discovered assures we can start the publisher or subscriber program in any order.

 ```
 #include <cstdlib>